Safety and Security

 Elevator Shaft Searches

-- Scheduled Elevator Shaft Search (typically scheduled near beginning of the month): You must check out a temporary key or door access card, which is issued for seven days, and will be charged the temporary key/card fee if applicable.
+- Scheduled Elevator Shaft Search (typically scheduled near beginning of the month): Residents must check out a temporary key or door access card, which is issued for seven days, and will be charged the temporary key/card fee if applicable.
 There is no charge for elevator personnel to search for keys during scheduled pit search times.

 - Immediate Elevator Shaft Search (Mon. - Fri.
-7:30 a.m. – 4:00 p.m.): You are charged the current labor rate for elevator personnel to check pit during non-scheduled dates.
+7:30 a.m. – 4:00 p.m.): Residents are charged the current labor rate for elevator personnel to check pit during non-scheduled dates.
 Minimum of $80.00 and subject to overtime charges when work extends beyond regular workday.
 (Elevator personnel will NOT come in nights/weekends to search for keys.)

 Lost or Stolen OneCard

-If your NIU OneCard is lost or stolen, a temporary OneCard may be requested from any open Residential Dining Center or the NIU OneCard Office during regular business hours.
-When a temporary card is issued, it suspends the use of the student’s lost OneCard.
+If an NIU OneCard is lost or stolen, a temporary OneCard may be requested from any open Residential Dining Center or the NIU OneCard Office during regular business hours.
+When a temporary card is issued, it suspends the use of the student's lost OneCard.
 If the OneCard is lost or stolen during non-business hours, it should be suspended immediately to prevent any possible misuse.

 Temporary door access cards are issued free of charge up to twice a semester.
 There is a $10.00 charge for each additional card.
 Temporary door access cards are issued for a maximum of seven days.
 There is a $10.00 charge for any misplaced or unreturned temporary door access card.
 When a temporary door access card is issued, it suspends the use of the student’s lost OneCard.